PladimirVutin1991/alpha-allocator/README.md

     ```text
     python main.py
     ```
     Note: At the end if you run it the first time streamlit will ask you to register with an email.
 Just press Enter.
-The dashboard will then pop up either automatically or through a popup on the down-right corner.
+    Second Note: The dashboard will then pop up either automatically or through a popup on the down-right corner.
+Press Ctrl+C to close in the terminal.

 ## Requirements
 - Python 3.9+